modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 see :doc:`config API </flow/unidist/config>` section.

 .. note::
-   Note that the config ``Backend`` object associated with the ``UNIDIST_BACKEND`` environment variable doesn't make sense to use in your code to set the execution backend since the environment variable and the argument of unidist CLI supersede that value.
+   Note that the config ``Backend`` and ``CpuCount`` objects associated with the ``UNIDIST_BACKEND`` and ``UNIDIST_CPUS`` environment variables, respectively, do not make sense to use in your code to set the execution backend and number of CPUs since the environment variables and the arguments of unidist CLI supersede that value.